LeDragoX/Win-Debloat-Tools/README.md

 ## ❗ Usage Requirements

-The `Win10Script(CLI/GUI).ps1` do not make everything automatically, so follow these steps.
+The `Win10Script(CLI/GUI).ps1` does not make everything automatically, so follow these steps.

 - Extract the `.zip` file to another folder.
 - Run `OpenTerminalHere.cmd` (try as admin if nothing happens at all).